Edwards extends Phase 2 for 28 days

 Edwards said he knew testing would bring about more cases and the opening of the economy would also bring more residents out in public areas.

-The relaxed approach to social distancing, masks and other mitigation efforts among residents played a role in the increase, he said.
+The relaxed approach to social distancing, masks and other mitigation efforts among residents played the increase, he said.

 “With the mitigation efforts in place, it’s very clear that if we were doing a better job collectively as a state and if we’d adhere to the measures in place, we wouldn’t be seeing those increases today,” Edwards said.
 “It should also put an end to the theory that summer, with increased heat and humidity, would cause COVID to disappear – that’s not happening.”